Nebo15/gandalf.api/README.md

 - Customizable - have the freedom to design a decision rules you need and to manage data structure on the fly in a easy to understand way.
 - Split testing - you can group your decision table to run a A/B tests.
 Later, you can leave only one, that shows best results.
 - Analytics and Decision History - you can review all previous decisions made by your tables and to analyze what rules is triggered more often.
+- Revisions History.
+Rollback any changes that was made by you or your collaborators.
+- Tooling.
+Debug your decision tables directly from Gandalf GUI.
+- SASS-based Role Model.
+You can create projects and share access among users to them.
 - Production-tested - several large NDA-closed PSP's and online lending platforms already use Gandalf.

+### Support

+This project is continiously supported on behalf of our customers and as part of our own [SASS-service](https://gandalf.nebo15.com/).
+We recommend to use it, but feel free to create your own installation of Gandalf.

 ## Decision Table